 On the upper left corner you can see the amount of research points already gathered.
-The research tree includes not only upgrades to available units but also new units.
+The research tree includes not only upgrades to available units but also unlocks new unit types.
 So the research has a heavy influence on the available structures, units and functions of units and buildings.
 E. g. shields of any kind are not available without research.